DecimalTurn/JSONC/index.markdown

 ## Syntax

-JSONC follows the same syntax rules as JSON with the addition of JavaScript-style comments.
+JSONC follows the same syntax rules as JSON with the addition of JavaScript style comments.
 Comments can be either single-line or multi-line.

 ### Single-line Comments